Timmoth/AsyncMonolith/README.md

 AsyncMonolith is a lightweight dotnet library that facillitates simple asynchronous processes in monolithic dotnet apps.

+# Overview

+- Makes building event driven architectures simple
+- Produce messages transactionally along with changes to your domain
+- Messages stored in your DB context so you have full control over them
+- Supports running multiple instances / versions of your application
+- Schedule messages to be processed using Chron expressions
+- Automatic message retries
+- Automatically routes messages to multiple consumers

+# Dev log

 Make sure to check this table before updating the nuget package in your solution, you may be required to add an ef migration.
 | Version      | Description | Requires Migration |